-Enclose a letter which includes your name, address, telephone number, firearm serial number and model, and repair authorization number.
+Enclose a letter which includes your name, address, telephone number, serial number and model of the firearm.
 Describe in detail the trouble you have experienced with your firearm, or the work you wish to have done.
 Merely stating that the firearm "needs repair" is inadequate information.
-Please enclose copies of any previous correspondence.